This almond and flax pancakes recipe is naturally gluten free and I've also used almond…

 Any specialist equipment needed?

-Any frying pan will do, but I’ve recently bought a 4 pancakes frying pan and love how uniform my pancakes are.
+Any frying pan, griddle or pancake pan will do, but I’ve recently bought a 4 pancakes frying pan and love how uniform my pancakes are.
 They also seems to cook better and they are a bit thicker as the batter doesn’t run out.

 Ingredients & Possible Substitutions